Job Hazard Analysis Technique

 • Cuts, etc

-1. Recommendation
+3. Recommendation

 Recommendation for step 1

-• Make sure the equipment is well secured inside the conveying vehicle to prevent fall off.
+• Make sure the equipment is well secured inside the conveying vehicle to prevent fall-off.

 • If the equipment is too heavy for one person to carry, more than one person should be assigned to carry it out.
-If necessary, a machinery can be used to lift it out and loaded in the conveying vehicle.
+If necessary, machinery can be used to lift it out and loaded in the conveying vehicle.

 • Hand gloves may be needed if the equipment has rough edges that could result in cuts while lifting it out.
 Etc.